Your 10x developer is gated by a 0.1x pipeline

 The constraint moved

 Writing code was never the bottleneck in software engineering.
-It never was.
 The slow parts were always the same: clarifying requirements, reviewing changes, validating correctness, getting to production safely, and operating what you shipped.

 AI made the fast part faster.
 It left the slow parts completely untouched.